MAKING

 Making History Together

-Since we opened as The Exploration Place in 2001, we have welcomed over 2 million visitors, hosted countless events and exhibits, and have won awards at all levels for our programming.
-We have built deep and meaningful relationships with the Lheidli T’enneh Nation, the Regional District of Fraser-Fort George, the City of Prince George, and most importantly, with all of you.
+We’ve been known as The Exploration Place since 2001, but our roots as our regional museum go back even further.
+Over the years, we’ve hosted thousands of events and exhibits, welcomed more than 2 million visitors, and built strong relationships with the Lheidli T’enneh Nation, the Regional District of Fraser-Fort George, the City of Prince George, and most importantly, with our community.

 Our